jyesselm/Chem991E/07_introduction_to_git/README.md

 $ git push origin
 ```

-Merge allows you to move the changes from `new_branch` to `master` after you get all the changes from github
+Merge allows you to move the changes from `new_branch` to `master` after you get all the changes from